Pu'er tea: Aging and storage

 When preserved as part of a tong, the material of the tong wrapper, whether it is made of bamboo shoot husks, bamboo leaves, or thick paper, can also affect the quality of the aging process.
 The packaging methods change the environmental factors and may even contribute to the taste of the tea itself.

 Age is not the sole factor in determining pu'er quality.
 Similar to aging wine, the tea reaches a peak with age and can degrade in quality afterwards.
 Due to the many recipes and different processing methods used in the production of different batches of pu'er, the optimal age for each tea will vary.
 Some may take 10 years while others 20 or 30+ years.
-It is important to check the status of ageing for your teacakes to know when they have peaked so that proper care can be given to halt the ageing process.